Furikuda/bork/docs/quickstart.rst

 (and also on ~/.cache).
 A few GB should suffice for most hard-drive sized repositories.
 See also :ref:`cache-memory-usage`.

-Borg doesn't use space reserved for root on repository disks (even when run as root).
+Bork doesn't use space reserved for root on repository disks (even when run as root).
-On file systems which do not support this mechanism (e.g. XFS) we recommend to reserve some space in Borg itself just to be safe by adjusting the ``additional_free_space`` setting (a good starting point is ``2G``)::
+On file systems which do not support this mechanism (e.g. XFS) we recommend to reserve some space in Bork itself just to be safe by adjusting the ``additional_free_space`` setting (a good starting point is ``2G``)::

     bork config additional_free_space 2G